trentadosics/Flashlight-PCB/Kit DIY/Instructions.md

 ["How to solder! (beginner's guide)"](https://www.youtube.com/watch?v=3jAw41LRBxU&list=PLFAKEVrt2z7I&index=1&t=5s)

 ## Step by step:
-SOLDER BATTERY HOLDER
+SOLDERING BATTERY HOLDER
 - Solder one pad of the battery holder
 - Melt the solded tin and place the battery holder
 - Melt tin over the other battery holder's terminal

-SOLDER PUSH BUTTON
+SOLDERING PUSH BUTTON
 - Place the push button
 - Melt some tin over each terminal

-SOLDER LEDS
+SOLDERING LEDS
 - Place each LED (remember: the long leg is the positive terminal!!)
 - Molt some tin over each terminal